Human Development & Family Sciences

 What type of research do we do?

-Faculty in the Human Development and Family Sciences department direct research laboratories across the lifespan.
-Students participate in innovative research projects from a wide range of topics such as:
+Faculty in the Human Development and Family Sciences department conduct research surrounding individuals, couples, and families across the lifespan.
+Students participate in innovative research projects and areas of study from a wide range of topics such as:

 - Studies of Foster Care and Youth in Foster Care

 - Alcohol and Substance Use in Young Populations

 - The Transition to Siblinghood: Early Predictors of Maladjustment